Healthy Air, Healthy Living

 Improving ventilation within the home is essential for protecting health.
 Though redesigned indoor cookstoves and fuels that reduce IAP emissions are available, the adoption of these new stove types and fuels has been slow due to pervasive cultural norms and culinary practices, high purchase costs, and the unstable availability of improved fuels.
 Improving ventilation, however, extends the protection of improved stoves and fuels, without requiring families to abruptly alter their traditional cooking preferences or access specialized fuels.

 In Ethiopia, 98% of the population regularly uses biomass fuels.
 This heavy dependence on these fuels means that millions are at risk of deadly, yet preventable, respiratory disease.
-ARCHIVE Global is working in collaboration with PHE Ethiopia Consortium to develop the Healthy Air, Healthy Housing project in Addis Ababa.
+ARCHIVE Global is working with an academic institution and local implementing partners to develop the Healthy Air, Healthy Living project in Addis Ababa.
 Fifty families with young children will directly benefit from ventilation improvements to their homes.
 Additionally, the project seeks to raise awareness of the health risks of indoor air pollution, as well as the potential to improve ventilation and use locally-available, improved cookstoves to reduce the risk of respiratory infections.

 The health problems associated with indoor air pollution are not restricted to Ethiopia.
 This issue can be addressed on a global scale; housing modifications can serve as a model to be replicated in other locales with a similarly urgent need for curbing IAP-related illness.